djelines/Game_Of_Memory/README.md

 ## 🇬🇧 English

 ### Description
-Memory Game is a memory puzzle game where players must find pairs of identical cards by flipping two cards per turn.
+Game Of Memory is a memory puzzle game where players must find pairs of identical cards by flipping two cards per turn.
 The game tests your memory and focus through an interactive web interface.

 ### Features
 - Interactive interface.